 Transfer Site

-Welcome to our dedicated website for the proposed transfer of Belgian life assurance business from Aviva Life & Pensions Ireland DAC (ALPI) to Athora Belgium SA/NV (Athora Belgium).
+Welcome to our dedicated website for the transfer of Belgian life assurance business from Aviva Life & Pensions Ireland DAC (ALPI) to Athora Belgium SA/NV (Athora Belgium).

 Here you will find information about what this means for you and your policy, along with answers to common questions.